FBI Joins Investigation Into Killing Of 9 Members Of Mormon Family In Mexico

 The FBI has joined an investigation into the killing of three women and six children last week along a mountain road in northwest Mexico, an ambush that has shaken the Mormon community that has lived near the border for decades.

-Federal investigators said the Mexican government, which is leading the probe, asked for the assistance of the FBI in examining the deaths of the dual Mexican and American citizens.
+Federal investigators said the Mexican government, which is leading the probe, asked for the assistance of the FBI in examining the deaths of the dual Mexican and U.S. citizens.

 "The FBI remains committed to working alongside our international partners to help bring justice to the perpetrators of this heinous act of violence," the FBI said in a statement to NPR.

 Major questions remain about the motive and identity of the perpetrators who carried out the horrific slaying on Nov.
-4 in the rural Mexican state of Sonora, about 70 miles south of Arizona.
+4 about 70 miles south of Arizona in the rural Mexican state of Sonora.

 Around 9:40 a.m. that day, police say gunmen fired at one vehicle, which was then set on fire, killing a mother and her four children.
-More than an hour later, two other cars some 10 miles away were attacked by gunman.
-Some of the victims were on their way to a wedding, driving along remote roads they have often traveled.
+More than an hour later, two other cars some 10 miles away were attacked by a gunman.
+Some of the victims were on their way to a wedding, driving along remote roads they had often traveled.

-Mexican authorities suspect the families were not targeted, but instead mistaken for a rival gang by a drug cartel.
+Mexican authorities suspect the families were not targeted but instead mistaken for a rival gang by a drug cartel.

 Latin America